What is branding and what makes a brand successful?

-You can’t go back 20 years, so start emphasizing the importance of your personal brand today!
+You can’t go back 20 years, so start emphasizing the importance of your brand today!

-Podcast guesting is a dynamic, fun way to grow your personal brand.
+Podcast guesting is a dynamic, innovative approach to connecting with your ideal customers, putting your knowledge center stage, and becoming a thought leader in your niche.
 Each guest appearance you make presents a new opportunity to communicate with a targeted audience of listeners (if you do your research and make guest appearances on shows that align with your objectives) and network with the creators behind the show.
 If you play your cards right, you can monetize your guest appearances before the interview goes live.

-The following are some of the incredible benefits that come from being a podcast guest:
+The following are just a few of the incredible benefits that come from being a value-driven podcast guest:

 - Grow your know/like/trust factor